Chris Evans Drivetime: Theme Time Radio Minute

-A parody of Bob Dylan's Theme Time Radio Hour, Chris played a listener-requested TV theme tune.
+A parody of Bob Dylan's Theme Time Radio Hour, Chris played a listener-requested television theme tune.

 Top Tenuous

-Jonny decided the famous person whose listener associations were showcased.
+Jonny Saunders decided the famous person whose listener associations were showcased.
 This was usually somebody who had been in the news on that day.
-The aim was for these associations to be as weak as possible, with the top 10 most tenuous being the ones selected.
+The aim was for these associations to be as weak as possible, with the top ten most tenuous being the ones selected.

 Drivetime Jukebox Jury

-Jonny also presided over the Jukebox Jury.
+Saunders also presided over the Jukebox Jury.
 A new track was played, and listeners were invited to text either "hit" or "miss", plus their comments, to the programme.
-Jonny read The Good, The Bad and The Ugly of these comments (over said theme tune) before Chris announced whether the track was overall a hit or a miss.
-Tom Jones was present at the judgement of his single "Give a Little Love", but Chris claimed that there were no negative texts received.
+Jonny read The Good, The Bad and The Ugly of these comments (over said theme tune) before Chris Evans announced whether the track was overall a hit or a miss.
+Tom Jones was present at the judgement of his single "Give a Little Love", but Evans claimed that there were no negative texts received.

 Gobsmackers

-Immediately following the drivetime jukebox jury, two connected tracks were played, which were selected by a listener.
+Immediately following the Drivetime Jukebox Jury, two connected tracks were played, which were selected by a listener.